econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ```{include} parameters.tex
 ```

-For the standard Life-Cycle Portfolio (LCP) model, we estimate a CRRA $\CRRA$ coefficient of over 9, which lines up with the literature finding that portfolio choice models require a very high $\CRRA$ in order to prevent agents from holding excessively risky portfolios (often 100% equities) early in life.
+For the standard Life-Cycle Portfolio (LCP) model, we estimate a CRRA $\CRRA$ coefficient of over 9, which lines up with the literature finding that portfolio choice models require a very high $\CRRA$ in order to prevent agents from holding excessively risky portfolios (often 100% equities).
 In general, "typical" values for the CRRA coefficient (from experimental evidence and other contexts) are considered to be between 1 and 5.
 The "criterion" column of @parameters lists the minimum value that the objective function achieves for each model-- the smallest weighted squared distance between simulated moments and empirical moments.
 The LCP model performs poorly by this measure, as illustrated in the figures.